silverhawke249/nonlinearity/README.md

 Custom Levels and Level Editor must be enabled first.

 ## Changelog
+- 2.5
+  - Adjustment to The Hub, and Insistence.
 - 2.4
   - Adjustment to The Hub, Alternation, and Proximity Sensor.
 Added author field in preparation of built-in level sharing.
 - 2.3